The School As A Child’s Second Home

 Techniques Used By Counselors In Solution Focused Therapy

-The counselor will then inject his SFT techniques by asking questions:
+The counselor will then inject his Solution Focused Therapy techniques by asking questions:

 Are you someone who can solve a problem on his own?
 Have you tried that before and are you willing to do it again?